bkj/graphwave/README.md

 See `./run.sh` for usage.

-See `./README.orig` for original documentation.
+See original [graphwave](https://github.com/snap-stanford/graphwave) implementation for some more details about the method